Fast reconstruction of degenerate populations of conductance-based neuron models from spike times: Materials and methods

 \subsubsection{Evaluation metrics}

-Model evaluation is carried out at two levels: training/validation and final test performance.
-During training, we use the heteroscedastic loss $\mathcal{L}_\text{DICs}$ as the primary metric to assess whether the model is learning effectively.
-Hyperparameter optimization is performed based on the value of $\mathcal{L}_\text{DICs}$ on the validation set $\mathcal{T}_\text{val}$.
-For test-time evaluation on $\mathcal{T}_\text{test}$, we report the mean absolute error (MAE) between predicted and ground truth DIC values.
-We also evaluate the performance of the auxiliary tasks.
-The auxiliary regression head is evaluated using MAE.
-The auxiliary classification head is evaluated using balanced accuracy to account for potential class imbalance.
-These auxiliary metrics serve to verify that the network learns a meaningful and structured latent representation of the input spike trains.
+Model evaluation is carried out at two levels.
+During hyperparameter optimization, we use the MAE of the pointwise regression decoder on the validation set $\mathcal{T}_\text{val}$ as the primary metric.
+For test-time evaluation on $\mathcal{T}_\text{test}$, we report performance on the auxiliary tasks: the regression head is evaluated using MAE on the activity descriptors, and the classification head using balanced accuracy.
+These auxiliary metrics verify that the encoder learns a meaningful and structured latent representation of the input spike trains.

+The quality of the predicted DIC targets is ultimately assessed through a posterior predictive check (PPC)~\cite{gelmanBayesianDataAnalysis2013}: spike trains from held-out populations are passed through the full pipeline, and the resulting generated populations are compared against the inputs using key activity descriptors.
+This end-to-end evaluation directly measures whether the learned conditional density produces DIC samples that, once processed by the compensation algorithm, reproduce the observed firing patterns (Fig. \ref{fig:fig_quantitative} and Fig. \ref{fig:fig_predictions_da}).
+We additionally assess posterior calibration in the Supporting Information (see \nameref{S1_appendix}) using TARP \cite{lemos2023samplingbasedaccuracytestingposterior}, simulation-based calibration rank histograms~\cite{taltsValidatingBayesianInference2018}, and expected coverage tests~\cite{cook2006validation}.